Exact Recursive Probabilistic Programming: A Probabilistic Programming Language

-\subsection{Denotational semantics}
+\subsection{Denotational Semantics}

+In this section, we define the denotation of a complete program $p:\tau$, which is a distribution over the set denoted by the type~$\tau$.
+First we define a \emph{distribution} over a set~$X$ to be a mapping $X \rightarrow [0, \infty]$.
+This makes sense in measure theory whenever $X$ is countable; for us, $X$ is always finite.
+Note that weights can be irrational or infinite (unlike in the syntax and operational semantics).
+If $\chi_1, \chi_2$ are distributions over~$X$, we define the (complete) partial order $\chi_1 \leq \chi_2$ iff for all $x \in X$, $\chi_1(x) \leq \chi_2(x)$.

 We handle recursive calls in our denotational semantics in a standard way.
-Without the global environment (our sole source of recursive calls), we would just let each expression~$e$ denote a kernel from environments to semantic values, where an environment is a tuple that maps each free variable of~$e$ to its semantic value.
+Without the global environment (our sole source of recursive calls), we would just let each expression~$e$ denote a mapping from environments to distributions over semantic values, where an environment maps each free variable of~$e$ to its semantic value.
 With the global environment, we have to first define this denotation relative to an interpretation of each global name as a distribution.
-Thus, the denotation of a program's global definitions maps an interpretation of each global name to an interpretation of each global name.
+Thus, the denotation of a program's global definitions maps an interpretation of each global name to another interpretation of each global name.
 Finally, we take the least fixed point of this monotonic map~\citep{kozen-semantics}.

-A type \(\tau\) denotes a countable (indeed, finite) set defined inductively~by:
+\begin{definition} A type \(\tau\) denotes a finite set $\denote{\tau}$ of \emph{semantic values}, defined by induction on~$\tau$: